How To Turn Off AirDrop and Keep Kids Safe

 There are also potential legal ramifications if your child accepts a pornographic image, as it will automatically save to their camera roll and become one of their saved photos.
 This is problematic because they could conceivably save something automatically without even knowing what it is.

+You could be wondering how to turn off AirDrop in order to protect your kid from "cyberflashing."
 It’s important to talk to your kids about AirDropping and the dangers it poses.
 Fortunately, you can adjust the settings of your child’s phone so that they can either receive absolutely no AirDrops or AirDrops only from their contacts.

 If your family decides not to disable AirDrop, or if your child turns it back on when they’re away from home, Bark can provide a digital safety net.
 We help protect kids who send and receive AirDrops by monitoring images saved to the camera roll, whether it’s an image they’re sharing with people or one they’ve recently received from a stranger.

+Knowing how to turn off AirDrop may not be enough protection on its own.
 Our award-winning service monitors for issues like cyberbullying, adult content, suicidal ideation, sexual predators, and more — and not just for photos.
 Bark monitors texts, chat, email, YouTube, and 24+ social media platforms to help keep kids safe online and in real life.
 Sign up today for a free, one-week trial.